 K. Brandon Strenge, MD

-Dr. Brandon Strenge is one of the founding members of The Orthopaedic Institute of Western Kentucky.
+Dr. K. Brandon Strenge is one of the founding members of The Orthopaedic Institute of Western Kentucky.
 He is a fellowship-trained orthopedic spine surgeon specializing in minimally invasive spinal surgery and motion-preserving procedures to treat both cervical and lumbar spine disorders.

 Dr. Strenge began his pre-medical training at Eastern Illinois University in Charleston, Illinois.
 He graduated cum laude with university honors while obtaining degrees in zoology, chemistry, and psychology.
 He then attended Southern Illinois University in Springfield, Illinois, where he completed his medical degree and residency in orthopedic surgery.
 His fellowship in spinal surgery was completed at the Spine Institute in Santa Monica, California, under the supervision of three world-renowned spine surgeons, Drs.
 Rick Delamarter, Michael Kropf, and Hyun Bae.